Freedom Homeschooling

 Typing Academy (3rd – adults)

 Typing Academy teaches typing through interactive exercises.
-An onscreen virtual keyboard helps students locate and type characters without looking away from the screen.
-The typing exercises are free, but they also offer a paid membership with additional features and no advertising.
+An on-screen virtual keyboard helps students locate and type characters without needing to look away from the screen.
+The typing exercises are free, but a paid membership is also available, offering additional features and eliminating advertising.

 Typing Club (3rd – 12th)